sergei-gots/task-2-3/README.md

 ```

 The servlet can be executed in browser by path <a href="http://localhost:8080/task-2-3/start">http://localhost:8080/task-2-3/start</a>
 This is the start page.
-There are possibilities to validate data in the database and invoke /getCustomers-servide
+There are possibilities to validate data in the database and use /getCustomers service
-/GetCustomers end-point is available by path  `http://localhost:8080/task-2-3/getCustomer'
+end-point is available by path  `http://localhost:8080/task-2-3/getCustomer'

 And for opening the Servlet run in browser `http://localhost:8080/task-2-3/getCustomers'